About Me

 Abstract

 The relationship between bonuses and voluntary turnover is far from simple because not only do bonuses influence the likelihood of turnover occurring, but also the timing at which they occur.
 Conventional beliefs suggest that bonuses help reduce the level of voluntary turnover; however, there are theoretical bases suggesting that such behaviors may simply be delayed, only to reemerge en masse.
 The current study investigates voluntary turnover patterns surrounding multiple bonus pay periods in a call center context where some workers receive annual bonuses while others do not.
 This creates an opportunity for a quasi-experimental research design with enhanced degree of internal validity.
 Consistent the temporal discounting framework, results from interrupted time-series analyses show that voluntary turnover decreases as bonus payout approaches and that turnover increases significantly post-bonus.
-Thus, the timing of bonus pay and its relationship with outcomes of interests should be carefully considered when designing compensation schemes.Institutions, Economies, and Downsizing: Evidence across Time and Countries
+Thus, the timing of bonus pay and its relationship with outcomes of interests should be carefully considered when designing compensation schemes.Cultural Values as Predictors of Congruence between Employee and Supervisor HR Strength Perceptions

 with Elaine Farndale, Gaye Özçelik, Dora Roumpi, and Dorra Yahiaoui